YubicoLabs/yed-spoke-example/README.md

 ### Create the shipment request action
 1. Click the **+ New** button, and then click **Action** in the resulting menu
   ![](/images/19-new-action.png)
-2. Fill ou the Action Properties form
+2. Fill out the Action Properties form

   * **Name:** YED Shipment Request
   * **Application:** Yubico Enterprise Delivery API Spoke